Mean-field Variational Inference via Wasserstein Gradient Flow: Introduction

 The notion of Wasserstein gradient flow is first introduced in the influential work of~\cite{jordan1998variational}.
 The authors reveal an appealing connection between: 1.~the dynamics of a gradient flux, or steepest descent, for minimizing the free energy with respect to the Wasserstein metric; 2.~a special class of partial differential equations (PDE), called the Fokker-Planck equation~\cite{gardiner1985handbook,risken1996fokker}, which describes the evolution of the probability density for the position of a particle whose motion is described by a corresponding Ito stochastic differential equation (SDE).
 Specifically, \cite{jordan1998variational} constructs a discrete and iterative variational scheme, also called the Jordan-Kinderlehrer-Otto (JKO) scheme, which extends from the Euclidean gradient descent and whose solutions (weakly) converge to the solution of the Fokker-Planck equation with the gradient of a potential as the drift term.
 Later,~\cite{otto2001geometry} extends this connection to the porous medium equation, and points out the resemblance between the Wasserstein space and an ``infinite-dimenisonal'' Riemannian manifold.
 A comprehensive development of gradient flows in a general metric space, including the Wasserstein space as a representative application, is provided in the monograph~\cite{ambrosio2008gradient}.
 The deep connection between Wasserstein gradient flows and a rich class of PDE (SDE) builds a bridge between geometric analysis, optimal transport, control theory and partial differential equations; and also motivates a class of particle based methods~\cite{carrillo2019blob,carrillo2022primal,frogner2020approximate} for numerically solving PDE (SDE).
 It is worth highlighting that the development of Wasserstein gradient flows heavily relies on recent techniques from modern optimal transport theory~\cite{brenier1991polar,monge1781memoire,villani2003topics, villani2009optimal}.

 Some recent works also apply gradient flow over the space of probability measures to faciliate the computation of Bayesian statistics.
 For example,~\cite{trillos2020bayesian} considers sampling from the posterior distribution based on gradient flows in a different context, by treating the posterior distribution as the minimizer of functionals with certain forms; and they propose to use the gradient flow to guide the choice of proposals for MCMC methods.
 While we are preparing the manuscript, we learnt that a concurrent work~\cite{lambert2022variational} also study the application of Wasserstein gradient flow to the computation of variational inference.
-Different from our work,~\cite{lambert2022variational} focuses on the Gaussian variational inference where the target posterior is approximated by a closest member in the Gaussian (local-scale) distribution family.
-Since the Gaussian distribution family is a parametric family, their gradient flow is defined on the Bures-Wasserstein space of Gaussian measures and is intrinsically finite-dimensional.
-In comparison, the MF variational approximation considered in our work involves an infinite-dimensional family, and our Bayesian latent variable model framework allows latent variables that are of discrete types.
+Unlike our work, \cite{lambert2022variational} focuses on Gaussian variational inference, where the target posterior (without latent variables) is approximated by the closest member in the Gaussian (local-scale) distribution family.
+Since the Gaussian distribution family is a parametric family, their gradient flow is defined on the Bures-Wasserstein space of Gaussian measures and is intrinsically finite-dimensional. \cite{lambert2022variational} proves the exponential convergence of a time-discretized version of the evolutionary ODE on the mean vector and covariance matrix, under the assumption that the target posterior distribution is strictly log-concave.
+In contrast, the mean-field (MF) variational approximation considered in our work involves an infinite-dimensional family, and our Bayesian latent variable model framework accommodates latent variables that are of discrete types.
+Moreover, we also study the large-sample statistical properties of the MF approximation, utilizing the fixed-point equation of our proposed time-discretized Wasserstein gradient flow.